mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

   - **Step 1 (Section 4.1) :** Download exposure data from GTEx https://gtexportal.org/home/datasets

-  - **Step 2 (Section 4.2) :** Align the SNP id's in the GTEx data with corresponding rs id's `Match_rs_id.py`.
+  - **Step 2 (Section 4.2) :** Align the *Snp* id's in the GTEx data with corresponding rs id's `Match_rs_id.py`.

-  - **Step 2 (Section 4.3) :** Make sure the GTEx data is in the format required by the MR-Base package.
+  - **Step 2 (Section 4.3) :** Make sure the GTEx data is in the format required by the TwoSampleMR package.

-  - **Step 3 (Section 4.4) :** Extract outcome data using MR-Base package.
+  - **Step 3 (Section 4.4) :** Extract outcome data using TwoSampleMR package.

-  - **Step 4 (Section 4.5) :** From the exposure and outcome, get data on a specific chromosome and within *chosen* distance and LD-threshold.
+  - **Step 4 (Section 4.5) :** From the exposure and outcome, get data on a specific chromosome and within *chosen* distance and LD-range.
 You can                                        either

-    - **Step 4.1 (Section 4.5.1) :**   Choose your SNP and get exposure and outcome data within *chosen* distance using `Choose_SNPs.py`.
+    - **Step 4.1 (Section 4.5.1) :**   Choose your *Snp* and get exposure and outcome data within *chosen* distance using `Choose_SNPs.py`.
-    - **Step 4.2 (Section 4.5.2) :**   Choose your SNP and get exposure and outcome data within *chosen* LD-range using `Prune_Snps_LD.py`.
+    - **Step 4.2 (Section 4.5.2) :**   Choose your *Snp* and get exposure and outcome data within *chosen* LD-range using `Prune_Snps_LD.py`.

-    You can run both Step 4.1 and Step 4.2 in any order to get SNPs within *chosen* distance and *chosen* LD-range.
+    You can run both Step 4.1 and Step 4.2 in any order to get *Snps* within *chosen* distance and *chosen* LD-range.

-    - **Step 4.3 (Section 4.5.3) :**   For entire exposure/outcome data, get datasets of each chromosome and SNPs within *chosen* distance and SNPs within                                        *chosen* LD-range using `Segregate_datasets.py`.
+    - **Step 4.3 (Section 4.5.3) :**   For entire exposure/outcome data, get datasets of each chromosome and *Snps* within *chosen* distance and SNPs                                              within *chosen* LD-range using `Segregate_datasets.py`.

-    Each of Step 4.1, Step 4.2 and Step 4.3 allow you to specify the p-value threshold for GWAS significant SNPs, to remove SNPs above this threshold.
+    Each of Step 4.1, Step 4.2 and Step 4.3 allow you to specify the p-value threshold for GWAS significant *Snps*, to remove *Snps* above this threshold.

   - **Step 5 (Section 4.6) :** Harmonize the data and save it in the format required for causal analysis `Data_Prep.py`.

-    In case of Step 4.3, this is done within the code and hence Step 5 is required only if you have your custom dataset or want to get the data through steps 4.1 and 4.2.
+    In case of Step 4.3, this is done within the code and hence Step 5 is required only if you have either your custom dataset or want to get the data         through Steps 4.1 and 4.2.

   - **Step 6 (Section 5) :** Run the causal analysis, as in Case 1.
-    - **Step 6.1 (Section 5.2) :** In case you want to run the causal analysis for all datasets in a directory (as generated by Step 4.3) simultaneously, you can use
+    - **Step 6.1 (Section 5.2) :** In case you want to run the causal analysis for all datasets in a directory (as generated by Step 4.3) simultaneously,                                      you can use `MVMR_directory.py` .
-                                    `MVMR_directory.py` .
 You do not specify LD-matix for any dataset.

-*In Case 2, the analysis is finished after these steps and you will be returned the estimates of the causal parameters by different methods and their standard errors.*
+*In Case 2, the analysis is finished after these steps and you will be returned the *.csv* files of estimates of the causal parameters by different methods and their standard errors.*

 # 4. Data and Preparation